MERT-CKR/Sky-Instrument-Player/README.md

 * It is not recommended to add too many files at once.
 Also, if the files you put in the `New Sheets` folder contain Japanese or other language characters, it may give an error.
 If you remove these characters and try again, it should work.

 * The `Sheets` folder contains the music in the list.
-If you wish, you can rename them.
+If you wish, you can rename or remove them.

 ---
 ### Didn't you find what you were looking for?
-* working on a Wiki For Auto-Instrument Player
+* working on a Wiki For `Auto-Instrument Player`
 * Reach me on Discord: luvica0